MertSenel/microservices-on-cloud-kubernetes-azure/README.md

 To start with, you need an active Azure account that you can use the providers required for this project, like Kubernetes and Azure Monitor.

 Then, fork our repository and define the required [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) in your forked
 repository:

-All you need for this project is to setup one secret called "AZURE_CREDENTIALS".
+All you need for this project is to setup one secret called **"AZURE_CREDENTIALS"**.
-Open the run the powershell script 'New-AzAksLabPrerequisites.ps1' you can find [here](/ps1/tools/New-AzAksLabPrerequisites.ps1)
+Open the run the powershell script **'New-AzAksLabPrerequisites.ps1'** you can find [here](/ps1/tools/New-AzAksLabPrerequisites.ps1)

-This script will create a Service principal, save the credential json file to your local as "AZURE_CREDENTIALS.json" and also create a new environment variable called "AZURE_CREDENTIALS" in your local system.
+This script will create a Service principal, save the credential json file to your local as **"AZURE_CREDENTIALS.json"** and also create a new environment variable called **"AZURE_CREDENTIALS"** in your local system.

 This local environment variable part is optional, but it makes it easier for you to also run the scripts locally, without using github actions.

-Once you have the json file generated, copy and paste the contents of that file as your "AZURE_CREDENTIALS" Github Repository Secret.
+Once you have the json file generated, copy and paste the contents of that file as your **"AZURE_CREDENTIALS"** Github Repository Secret.

-To easily launch the workflow, you can launch it with the [manual dispatch feature of Github](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) that you can see as a launch button in the Action tab of your project for the "Deploy AKS Lab Infra and Services" workflow.
-Similarly, you can stop it via similar button in "Clean-Up AKS Lab Resources" workflow.
+To easily launch the workflow, you can launch it with the [manual dispatch feature of Github](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) that you can see as a launch button in the Action tab of your project for the **"Deploy AKS Lab Infra and Services"** workflow.
+Similarly, you can stop it via similar button in **"Clean-Up AKS Lab Resources"** workflow.

-If you already have deployed the Infrastructure but something went wrong during services installation you can run "Deploy AKS Lab Services Only" to skip Infrastructure deployment and directly go to service deployment.
+If you already have deployed the Infrastructure but something went wrong during services installation you can run **"Deploy AKS Lab Services Only"** to skip Infrastructure deployment and directly go to service deployment.

 When the deployment workflow completes successfully, you should be able to access the Online Boutique from anywhere on the Internet at the pubic IP address displayed in the final lines of step "Deploy AKS Lab Infra and Services"